erik-riklund/wow/Backbone/README.md

 ---
 #### Event listeners

-This example demonstrates how to register an event listener in Backbone using the [`plugin:registerEventListener`](#pluginregistereventlistenerevent-string-listener-listener) method.
+This example demonstrates how to register an event listener using the [`plugin:registerEventListener`](#pluginregistereventlistenerevent-string-listener-listener) method.
 The `PLAYER_ENTERING_WORLD` event triggers a welcome message that includes the player's name.

 ```lua
 local plugin = backbone.createPlugin 'MyAddon'